 The news was already confirmed by the singer’s representatives.
 Chaka Khan, who played in Sacramento last Monday, has entered a drug rehabilitation and aftercare program.
 As a result, all the remaining July concerts have been postponed.
 According to the doctors, the singer should commence her performances in August.

 Chaka Khan has struggled with dependence on pain medication for years and has entered the program to get healthy and to solve her drug addiction problem.

 Prince Inspired Chaka Khan to Seek Drug Rehab

 She said that the tragic death of Prince was a wake-up call for her.
-That tragedy made here rethink and reevaluate her life and priorities.
+That tragedy made her rethink and reevaluate her life and priorities.
 It was time to change her life.

-In April, the singer used Twitter to share with the world her shock to the tragic Prince’s death.
+In April, the singer used Twitter to share with the world her shock at the tragic Prince’s death.
 When she found out about what happened to Prince, she published the following Tweet:

 Chaka Khan was close to Prince and they both performed together several times.
 Prince wrote the “I Feel For You” song, which was a massive hit in 1984 for Chaka Khan.